v-dav/holbertonschool-web-development/css_advanced/README.md

 ## 🖥️ Project Overview

 Welcome to the CSS - Advanced project!
-This hands-on project is designed to enhance your skills in Cascading Style Sheets (CSS) by exploring advanced topics and techniques.
+This hands-on project is designed to enhance your skills in Cascading Style Sheets (CSS) by exploring advanced topics and techniques and by implementing a web page from a Figma designer file.
 By the end of this project, you will have a deeper understanding of CSS, its specificity rules, box properties, and how styles are applied to elements in a webpage.

 ##  🧐 Learning Objectives